redwick/redwick/README.md

-## Hi there 👋
-## Here is my list of sample repos for quick project start
+## Hi there👋 Here is my list of sample repos for quick project start
 - Angular
 - Java/Scala
 - Rust